jcavell/naomifisherpsychology/README.md

     - If the payment fails or additional verification is needed, the user is prompted to retry or complete the required action (e.g., 3D Secure authentication).

 9. **Stripe Webhook**
-    - Stripe sends a `payment_intent.succeeded` event to stripe-webhook-handler.ts.
+    - Stripe asynchronously sends a `payment_intent.succeeded` event to stripe-webhook-handler.ts.
+This is typoically called after the user is redirected to the /checkout-complete page (see below).
     - The handler:
         - Verifies the event using the Stripe webhook signing secret.
         - Extracts the `PaymentIntent` details
-        - Retrieves purchase details from database
+        - Retrieves purchase details from database (supabase)
         - Checks if payment was already confirmed to prevent double-processing
         - Retrieves full payment intent from Stripe
         - Updates purchase record with payment confirmation
     - Post-purchase actions
-      - Creates webinar tickets if applicable
+      - Inserts webinar tickets into supabase if applicable
-      - Retrieves user details
+      - Retrieves user details from supabase
-      - Sends purchase confirmation email
+      - Sends purchase confirmation email using Postmark
-      - Subscribes user to Kit (if applicable)
+      - Subscribes user to Kit (if applicable) via its API
-      - Posts course information to Zapier (if applicable)
+      - Posts user and course data to Zapier (if applicable) via a Zapier webhook with a secret URL.
+This Zap connects with Kajabi to grant the relevant offers.

 10. **Redirect to CheckoutComplete Page**
     After successful payment: